tencentyun/intlcloud-documents/yehe_doc/大数据/弹性 MapReduce/数据迁移/如何查看 COS 信息_intl_en.md

 - If you don't have a bucket, you can select **Create Bucket** to create one.
 ![](https://main.qcloudimg.com/raw/fa538c7bbc01aad17564958354f9cc6f.png)

-- If you already have a bucket, you can select it and view its endpoint.
+- If you already have a bucket, you can select it and view its access endpoint.
 ![](https://qcloudimg.tencent-cloud.cn/raw/1a6ce278db7cdd3d9be4a18b8f436cff.png)

 - To query the key, click **API Key** on the left sidebar.